Brain Movement = Brain Injury

 The technology behind the Q-Collar was first envisioned by doctors who identified the movement of the brain inside the skull, or “slosh”, as a key cause of structural changes to the brain.
 By inventing a simple, yet innovative, device worn around the neck, these doctors determined they could help reduce the movement of the brain

 Protection From Within

-For Big and Small Hits
+For Big and Small Impacts

 It’s not always about the big hit or the clearly diagnosed concussion.
 Repeated hits to the head, even smaller impacts, called sub-concussive hits, have been shown to result in structural changes to an athlete’s brain over the course of a season.
-The Q-Collar helps to protect the brain from these structural changes as a result of both big and small hits.
+The Q-Collar helps to protect the brain from these structural changes as a result of both big and small impacts.